 - Polyethylene is a versatile, durable thermoplastic with a wide range of applications.
 Its high impact resistance and resistance to chemicals, along with low moisture absorption make it a choice medical grade plastic.
 It doesn’t fade nor retain dangerous bacteria and can withstand harsh cleaning agents.
 It is often one of the materials used in medical implants because it is a porous synthetic polymer that is biologically inert and does not degrade in the body.

 Medical Plastic Products That Meet Market Demands

 Medical plastic products are revolutionizing the healthcare industry.
-The growth of polymers in medical devices has transformed the marketplace, with plastic medical devices steadily replacing other material such as glass, ceramics, and metals, wherever applicable.
+The growth of polymers in medical devices has transformed the marketplace, with plastic medical devices steadily replacing other materials such as glass, ceramics, and metals, wherever applicable.
 Medical grade polymers can vary, but have certain characteristics and properties in common, along with meeting regulatory standards and requirements.